Ealimah11/alx-low_level_programming/0x00-hello_world/README.md

- this display a script that compiles c and save output  another in another file
+a c script that assemble code